Bertiscoding/ad-publishing-dog/src/pages/5-bulldog.md

 Despite their independent streak, Bulldogs are eager to please.
 Use positive reinforcement and consider professional training for reliable obedience commands.

-## Channeling Energy: Playful Exercise
+## Channeling Energy: Physical and Mental Exercise

 Bulldogs love play; incorporate it into training.
 Use interactive toys, short walks, and games to burn excess energy.
 Be mindful of their size and avoid strenuous activities.